 The Excimer laser makes corrections that are customized to the unique shape of your cornea.
 This is why LASIK is sometimes referred to as custom or “designer” eye surgery.
 It corrects exactly what you need to see well.
 It can even eliminate some imperfections in the optics of the eye that even glasses and contacts cannot correct.
 In this case, your vision is truly better than ever.

 Once the cornea has been reshaped, the flap made by the Femtosecond laser will be folded back over the treated layers to protect them while they heal.
 The flap seals itself almost instantly.
 Because of this protection, there is minimal discomfort after the procedure.

 Most patients can see well enough to drive by the next day and resume normal activities shortly thereafter.
 Because 30 million people have had LASIK, chances are pretty good that you know someone who has had it and is very happy.
 Now it’s your turn.
+Learn about LASIK eye surgery options available at Vision Care of Maine serving Bangor, Augusta, Presque Isle, Madawaska, Lincoln & more.
 What are you waiting for?